WordPress/openverse/documentation/projects/proposals/document_all_media_properties/20230307-project_proposal.md

 ### Success criteria

-The project will be considered successful when the document described below is created, reviewed by at least two maintainers, and published on the Openverse documentation site.
+The project will be considered successful when:

+- the documentation of all media properties is created, automatically extracted from the code where possible.
+- the documentation is published on the Openverse documentation site, and the process for automatically updating or encouraging the maintainers to update it on relevant code changes is created.

 ### Implementors